 (2) Limited benefit health coverage pays limited benefits as a result of a covered benefit.
 This [policy] [certificate] is not major medical insurance and does not replace it.

-(3) [A brief specific description of the benefits, including dollar amounts.]

-Drafting Note: The above description of benefits shall be stated clearly and concisely and shall include a description of any deductible or copayment provisions applicable to the benefits described.
-Proper disclosure of benefits that vary according to accidental cause shall be made in accordance with Section 8A(13) of this regulation.
+(3) [A brief specific description of the benefits, including dollar amounts and a description of any deductible or copayment provisions applicable to the benefits described.
+Proper disclosure of benefits that vary according to the type of accidental cause shall be made in accordance with Section 8A(13) of this regulation.]

 (4) [A description of any provisions that exclude, eliminate, restrict, reduce, limit, delay or in any other manner operate to qualify payment of the benefits described in Paragraph (3) above.]

 (5) [A description of provisions respecting renewability or continuation of coverage, including age restrictions or any reservations of right to change premiums.]

-Drafting Note: The above descriptions shall be stated clearly and concisely.

 H. Short-Term, Limited Duration Coverage (Outline of Coverage)

 An outline of coverage, in the form prescribed below, shall be issued in connection with policies or certificates meeting the standards of Section 8H of this regulation.
-The items included in the outline of coverage must appear in the sequence prescribed:
+The items included in the outline of coverage must appear in the sequence prescribed and be stated clearly and concisely:

 [COMPANY NAME]